hassunisalem/DBForDevsNotes/README.md

 ### Document databases

-A document-oriented database, or document store, is a computer program and data storage system designed for storing, retrieving and managing document-oriented information, also known as semi-structured data
+A document-oriented database, or document store, is a computer program and data storage system designed for storing, retrieving and managing document-oriented information, also known as semi-structured data.
+Documents can contain nested structures, and so they exhibit a high degree of flexibility, allowing for variable domains.
+The system imposes few restrictions on incoming data, as long as it meets the basic requirement of being expressible as a document.

 ### Graph databases